 The Wallenberg Centre for Molecular Medicine (WCMM) at Umeå University was established in 2015 as part of a national effort by Knut and Alice Wallenberg Foundation (KAW) to strengthen life science-research in Sweden.
-WCMM at Umeå University shares a close collaboration with the County Council of Västerbotten and other WCMM centres in Lund, Linköping, Gothenburg and SciLifeLab.
+WCMM at Umeå University shares a close collaboration with Region Västerbotten and other WCMM centres in Lund, Linköping, Gothenburg and SciLifeLab.

-In addition to the strong support from KAW, the centre also shares major support from Umeå university (UmU), the Medical Faculty at UmU and the County Council of Västerbotten.
+In addition to the strong support from KAW, the centre also shares major support from Umeå university (UmU), the Medical Faculty at UmU and Region Västerbotten.
 The Kempe Foundations and the Cancer Research Foundation in Northern Sweden support the centre by providing opportunities for recruitments of postdoctoral researchers to the centre.

-The National Molecular Medicine Fellows Programm (NMMP) is a collaborative network for Fellows within WCMM and ScilifeLab.
+The National Molecular Medicine Fellows Programme (NMMP) is a collaborative network for Fellows within WCMM and ScilifeLab.
 NMMP arranges yearly meetings at the different host universities in order to strengthen national collaborations.